CMU-Perceptual-Computing-Lab/openpose/doc/installation/prerequisites.md

 2. Install **CMake GUI**: Run the command `brew cask install cmake`.
 3. Install **Caffe, OpenCV, and Caffe prerequisites**: Run `bash scripts/osx/install_deps.sh`.

+<a name="problem-with-installing-caffe-from-homebrew"></a>
 #### [Problem with installing Caffe from homebrew]:

-If you have installed Caffe from homebrew, you might run into an `invalid pointer error`.
-In such a case, the leveldb dependency of Caffe is causing an issue.
+If you have installed Caffe from homebrew, you might run into an `Attempt to free invalid pointer`.
+In such a case, the **leveldb** dependency of Caffe is causing an issue.
 There is a very simple fix.

 Note: If you have not, uninstall the current Caffe bottle:
 `brew uninstall caffe`